facebookresearch/ParlAI/docs/source/tutorial_basic.md

 :::{note} Advanced Worlds
-We also include a few more advanced "container" worlds: in particular, we include both a BatchWorld and a DyamicBatchWorld.
+We also include a few more advanced "container" worlds: in particular, we include both a BatchWorld and a DynamicBatchWorld.
 These worlds may be used when certain options are sent.
 See the [Worlds](tutorial_worlds) tutorial to understand how these work.
 :::